The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Look, I’ll be honest: when I first stumbled upon this quiz terminal in The Outer Worlds 2, I thought it was just another throwaway environmental detail.
 Boy, was I wrong.
 Behind that locked armory door sits some of the best mid-game loot you can get your hands on—including a Rocket Pistol that absolutely shreds and a full set of high-tier Trooper armor.

 The catch?
-You need to pass a quiz about Protectorate history.
+You need to pass a Protectorate history Knowledge Evaluation.
 And unlike your high school history tests, you can’t just wing it or look up answers on your phone.
-The game forces you to actually hunt down clues scattered throughout the barracks area, read them, and then recall that information when the quiz terminal grills you.
+The game forces you to actually hunt down clues scattered throughout Central Control, read them, and then recall that information when the armory terminal grills you.

-Here’s what makes this quest interesting: It’s completely optional and easy to miss, but the rewards are substantial enough that skipping it would be a mistake, especially if you’re running a firearms-focused build.
-The Rocket Pistol alone makes the 15 minutes of detective work worthwhile.
+Here’s what makes this quest interesting: It’s a completely optional Praetor side quest that’s easy to miss, but the rewards are substantial enough that skipping it would be a mistake, especially if you’re running a firearms-focused build.
+The Rocket Pistol alone makes the 15 minutes of detective work worthwhile—and you’ll also earn +2160 XP for completing it.

 Starting the Quest: Finding the Quiz Terminal

-When you interact with the terminal, you’ll immediately get two pieces of information:
+When you interact with the terminal and select [Knowledge Evaluation], you’ll immediately understand the situation:

-1. There’s a quiz standing between you and some sweet loot
+1. There’s a five-question quiz standing between you and the armory loot

-Pro tip: Before you start hunting for clues, I recommend clearing any hostiles from the area first.
-Nothing’s more annoying than trying to read a datapad while getting shot at by Protectorate guards.
+Pro tip: Before hunting for clues, clear hostiles from the area first.
+Nothing’s more annoying than trying to read a datapad while Protectorate Sentinels are shooting at you.
+Alternatively, if you’ve put 17 or more points into the Explosives skill, you can simply blow the armory door open and skip the quiz entirely.

 All Five Clue Locations (Step-by-Step)